 It has a melancholy minor sound that matches the words well, and is fairly easy to learn, with its climbing scale up to the leap in the third line, then back down again.

 If you are new to singing rounds with your students, I highly recommend playing their part on the piano with them, while you softly sing the part that follows theirs.

 After a couple times through the notes, we might clap the rhythm, or better yet, count aloud as we sing the notes.
 If the tune is "Ah, Poor Bird," we might count it like this:

-"1-2, 3-4, 1-(2-3-4), 1-2, 3-4, 1-(2-3-4), 1, 2, 3, 4, 1-2, 3, 4, 1-2, 3-4, 1-(2-3-4)."
-I hope that makes sense!
-For a non-notereader, as some singers tend to be, I would probably count NOTE UNITS rather than measures of 4 beats.
+For a non-note-reader, as singers often are, I would probably count NOTE UNITS rather than measures of 4 beats.
 Then it would sound like this:

 "1-2, 1-2, 1-(2-3-4)," etc. Even if they don't read well, they need to be able to count!

 They need to be able to enter without an audible pop or roughness.
-Just learning to listen to the sound of their own inhalations and exhalations is a big step for beginners.
+Just learning to listen to the sound of their own inhalations and exhalations is a big step for beginners!

 Vocal rounds can be hard at first, but they are very worthwhile for teaching kids to hear other musical parts while staying on their own.
+And kids enjoy them!

 Below is a simply but nicely sung rendition of Ah Poor Bird that mixes it up with "Hey, Ho, Nobody Home".